-The [email protected] egg, Bath and touring
+The Ustinov@the egg, Bath and touring

-The [email protected] egg should congratulate itself on the occasion of its first production in the cosy surroundings of 'the egg' at the Theatre Royal, in use this season for adults as well as youth theatre for which it was designed, while the Ustinov proper undergoes a revamp.
+The Ustinov@the egg should congratulate itself on the occasion of its first production in the cosy surroundings of 'the egg' at the Theatre Royal, in use this season for adults as well as youth theatre for which it was designed, while the Ustinov proper undergoes a revamp.

 Daniel Kitson's award wining one-man show, C-90, set in a nameless 'facility' where discarded compilation tapes have been painstakingly stored by bachelor Henry, has everything one could ask for of a piece of new writing for theatre.
 An intricate and scintillating plot, with a cast of characters, seductive in their complexity and some challenging themes, all make for a great piece of theatre.
 Alone on stage for seventy five minutes, Kitson tells his monologue with spell-binding simplicity.
 C-90 is Jackanory for grown-ups.